sf-master/smart-bug-finder/README.md

 ## Smart Bug Finder – System Overview

 This document captures the current architecture, data flow, and operational considerations for the Smart Bug Finder project.
-The goal is to provide developers with a single reference for how the frontend and backend interact, how the Playwright/Ollama pipeline works, and what is required to run or extend the system.
+The goal is to provide developers with a single reference for how the frontend and backend interact, how the Playwright + Groq pipeline works, and what is required to run or extend the system.

 ---